 - EO Monitoring Phoenix

-We are looking for people to be Sports Buddies or Befrienders in the Phoenix Wellbeing and Recovery Service.
-These roles are combined with general Phoenix volunteering so that you would volunteer for four hours in the Wellbeing and Recovery service and meet your sports buddy client or befriendee during those four hours.
-Sometimes there’s a waiting period before you can be matched with your client or befriendee so this enables you to have something rewarding and fulfilling to be involved with before and after your one-to-one volunteering.
+We are looking for people to be Befrienders in the Phoenix Wellbeing and Recovery Service.
+This role is combined with general Phoenix volunteering so that you would volunteer for four hours in the Wellbeing and Recovery service and meet your befriendee during those four hours.
+Sometimes there’s a waiting period before you can be matched with your befriendee so this enables you to have something rewarding and fulfilling to be involved with before and after your one-to-one volunteering.